 Japan-India Summit Meeting (Summary)

-On March 20, commencing at 11:20 a.m. local time (2:50 p.m. on March 20, Japan Standard Time) for approximately 50 minutes, Mr. KISHIDA Fumio, Prime Minister of Japan, visiting Delhi, India, held Japan-India Summit Meeting with H.E.
+On September 9, commencing at 2:43 p.m. local time (6:13 p.m.
+JST) for approximately 20 minutes, Mr. KISHIDA Fumio, Prime Minister of Japan, who is visiting India to attend the G20 New Delhi Summit, held a Japan-India Summit Meeting with H.E.
 Mr. Narendra Modi, Prime Minister of India.
-The summary of the summit meeting is as follows.
-In the working lunch that follows, cooperation in regional and international affairs will be discussed.
+The summary of the meeting is as follows.

 - At the outset, Prime Minister Modi expressed his welcome to Prime Minister Kishida’s visit to India, as well as his gratitude for Japan’s previous cooperation for the success of the G20 New Delhi Summit.
 He also stated that the fact that Japan is accomplishing economic growth under the leadership of Prime Minister Kishida is highly appreciated in India.
 In response, Prime Minister Kishida reiterated his gratitude for Prime Minister Modi’s attendance at the G7 Hiroshima Summit and his desire to pass on the outcome of the G7 Hiroshima Summit to the G20 New Delhi Summit to contribute to its success.
 Furthermore, Prime Minister Kishida expressed his congratulations for the historic success of the landing of Chandrayaan-3 on the moon, and the two leaders concurred to work together in such areas as maintaining and strengthening a free and open international order based on the rule of law, as well as in the field of advanced technology, including space.